Sean Washatka

 The heavy civil construction industry is poised for significant transformation, with an emphasis on efficiency, sustainability and technological advancement.
 These trends will not only improve the way we build infrastructure but will also make construction safer, more resilient and better aligned with the needs of future generations.

-Q: How do you think advancements in technology, such as automation and AI, will impact project delivery in heavy civil construction?
+Q: How do you think technological advancements, such as automation and AI, will impact project delivery in heavy civil construction?

 Another significant trend will be the growing role of automation and robotics.
-Automation in construction processes and the integration of smart infrastructure, will revolutionize how we design, build and maintain public works.
+Automation in construction processes and integrating smart infrastructure, will revolutionize how we design, build and maintain public works.
 Smart sensors will allow for real-time monitoring of infrastructure like bridges and roads, enabling them to self-assess their conditions and provide data-driven insights for maintenance, leading to safer and more resilient infrastructure.

 Q: How do you anticipate changes in government policies and funding will affect large-scale infrastructure development?